dqops/dqo/docs/examples/data-validity/percentage-of-rows-passing-sql-condition.md

 # Percentage of passed SQL condition on table

+## Overview

-Table level check that ensures that a minimum percentage of rows passed a custom SQL condition (expression).
+The following example shows how to verify that a minimum percentage of rows passed a custom SQL condition (expression).

 **PROBLEM**